BurntSushi/nakala/doc/SCRATCH.md

 of the few "mutable" aspects of Nakala index.
 (With the other being the current list of active segments.)
 Since Nakala wants to permit multiple processes (or threads) to index new documents at the same time, this implies that deleting documents require some kind of inter-process synchronization.
-We will use the same techniques here that we use to synchronize the addition of segments to the index.
+To achieve this, we'll use a combination of a transaction log to initially record the deletes and file locking to eventually write tombstones to the corresponding segment.

 ## Transaction log and synchronization